hmlewis-astro/mta_analysis/proposal.md

 ### Tools:

 To download the MTA turnstile data from the [MTA website](http://web.mta.info/developers/turnstile.html) and create an SQL database, we will use the python script `get_mta.py`, [available here](https://github.com/hmlewis-astro/mta_analysis/blob/main/get_mta.py).
-To query from that database into Python, we will use SQLAlchemy; from that query, we will create a pandas dataframe with the MTA turnstile data and corresponding latitude, longitude coordinates for each station.
+To query from that database into Python, we will use SQLAlchemy, and from that query, we will create a pandas dataframe with the MTA turnstile data and corresponding latitude, longitude coordinates for each station.

 We will use previously developed algorithms from the US Geological Survey to extract surface temperature measurements from the selected NASA Landsat 8 satellite image.
 These algorithms create a `.geojson` file with surface temperature measurements, and the corresponding latitude and longitude coordinates, within the image area at 30 meter resolution.
 This file will be read into Python with the geopandas package, and can be merged with the pandas dataframe containing the MTA turnstile data.